 You may have noticed purple lights, purple logos, and purple décor adorning businesses and organizations across our Eastern Shore.
 The change isn’t about aesthetics.
 It’s about bringing awareness to an epidemic of substance abuse, particularly related to opioid usage, and sending a message of hope for help and recovery.

-The opioid epidemic was declared a by the U.S. Department of Health and Human Services.
+The opioid epidemic was declared a public health emergency in 2017 by the U.S. Department of Health and Human Services.
 The epidemic grew out of the over-prescribing of opioid pain medications which would later be found to be highly addictive.
-Before being declared an epidemic, in our country were related to opioid overdose.
+Before being declared an epidemic, in 2016 42,000 deaths in our country were related to opioid overdose.